Why is my ceiling cracking?

 Cracks in the ceiling aren’t necessarily a sign of structural damage.
 In fact, there’s a multitude of other more likely causes, nowhere near as serious.

-Cracks are unsightly, in which case, you may want to remove a popcorn ceiling, so you it would be best to consult our dedicated guide – or perhaps you just want to remove a textured ceiling, plaster a ceiling or patch a drywall ceiling you previously installed or inherited from your home's previous owners.
-Whichever, these easy step-by-step instructions will help you to understand why your ceiling is cracking.
+Cracks are unsightly, in which case, you may want to remove a popcorn ceiling – so it would be best to consult our dedicated guide – or perhaps you just want to remove a textured ceiling, plaster a ceiling or patch a drywall ceiling you previously installed or inherited from your home's previous owners.
+Whichever, these easy step-by-step instructions will help you to understand why your ceiling is cracking so you can decide if it’s appropriate to fix ceiling cracks yourself.

 If the crack in question also traverses the wall as well as the ceiling – you will want to know what causes cracks in walls to help solve the problem.